 If after reading, you want to purchase an egg then please ask the seller for the best pictures they can provide of that egg with something to show scale such as a ruler and start a thread.

-Finally, if you are still not sure after all of this, then it will be best to involve a professional.
+If you are still not sure after all of this, then it will be best to involve a professional.
 That way you are better assured of getting the real thing at the end of the day.